- Tour Package

 - Contact Us

-The shops in the town are designed in typical fashion in line with the surrounding landscape and all the roads heading to the East, West and South diverge from the center of the town.
+The shops in the town are designed in typical fashion in line with the surrounding landscape and all the roads leading to the East, West and South diverge from the center of the town.

 Trongsa Dzong is the biggest and the most impressive Dzong in Bhutan signifying the magnificent work of Buddhist architecture with its maze of courtyards, passageways and corridors.